Citi Custom Cash℠ Card Review: Earn 5% cash back where you spend the most

 discontinued

-The CardName offers you 2% cash back on everything you buy – 1% when you buy, and then you get 1% cash back after you pay for the purchases (as long as you at least make the minimum payment on time).
+The CardName offers you 2% cash back on everything you buy – unlimited 1% when you buy, and then you get 1% cash back after you pay for the purchases (as long as you at least make the minimum payment on time).
 The CardName, as you know by now, offers 1% for just about everything, but the category you spend the most in, you’ll get 5% cash back.

 Another feature to consider: The CardName 0% interest offer goes a little further with its balance transfers – 18 months (and then RegAPR, depending on your credit worthiness), but it doesn’t offer that 0% interest deal on new purchases.
 The CardName has a 0% APR offer on both balance transfers and purchases.
+Citi is a CardRatings advertiser.

 CardName vs. CardName